-Based solely on our review of the copies of such forms received by us, or written representations from certain reporting persons that no other reports were required for such persons, Amkor believes that all Section 16(a) filing requirements applicable to our officers, directors and ten-percent stockholders were complied with in a timely fashion during 2014.
+Based solely on our review of the copies of such forms received by us, or written representations from certain reporting persons that no other reports were required for such persons, Amkor believes that all Section 16(a) filing requirements applicable to our officers, directors and ten-percent stockholders were complied with in a timely fashion during 2015, other than one Form 4 which was filed two days late to report the grant of 1,121 restricted shares to each of Mr. Carolin, Mr. Churchill, Ms. Kim, Mr. Morse, Mr. Osborne, Mr. Watson and Mr. Zug.